Sideways (musical)

 Sideways is a stage musical with a book by Rex Pickett and music by Anthony Leigh Adams with a lyrics by Pickett and Adams.
 The show is based on the novel of the same name by Pickett, which he also adapted as a straight play.
 The novel was the basis of a 2004 film of the same name by Alexander Payne and Jim Taylor.

 The show is set in California wine country in Santa Ynez Valley and follows Miles Raymond, a down on his luck writer that lives in Santa Monica.
 Raymond and a friend, Jack, head off on a road trip to the countryside that turns into a journey of self discovery.

 Production history

 After several years of development, the show was set for a regional premiere in 2020, directed and choreographed by Kathleen Marshall.
 Due to the COVID-19 pandemic, these plans were cancelled.
 Pickett and Adams decided to stage the musical at a local stage in same area the show is based in at the Buena Vista Winery in Sonoma, with future productions expected in the future.
-An original cast album was recorded with the same cast from the this performance.
+An original cast album was recorded with the same cast from this performance.
 Performers included Ryan Quinn, Ruby Lewis, James Byous, Emily Goglia, Juliette Goglia, Devin Archer, Rebecca Jade, Britton Sparkman.